- County: Greene

 Follow the loop trail through this spectacular preserve—with views of ravines and seasonal waterfalls—and you’ll experience a sense of awe!

 The preserve was donated by David and Kathy Dilcher and Rudi Turner.
-This Greene County property served as their playground and retreat for more than 40 years, and they wanted to preserve this pristine land as a natural area for people to enjoy.
+This Greene County property served as their playground and retreat for more than 40 years, and they wanted to preserve their land’s pristine ravines as a natural area for people to enjoy.
 Rudi, a retired Indiana University biology researcher who passed away in 2018, had a strong interest in orchids, which are found in the property.
 So are walking ferns and the uncommon Lycopodium (club moss).

 David, a retired Indiana University biology professor, says the land is “especially interesting because some of the plants that live there are found in the fossil record in Europe but don’t live in Europe now, like sassafras.”
 David used to make herbarium specimens by collecting flowers, leaves, or fruits from trees at different times of year.